krismeister/gongsho/README.md

   - [ ] Add diff viewer of changes
   - [ ] Add abilty to add files manually to the conversation
-  - [ ] Add apply button to apply changes to the project
+  - [x] Add apply button to apply changes to the project
-  - [ ] Markdown Stream
+  - [x] event stream
   - [ ] UI to see your history

 - [ ] Server